 Researchers working in the Life Sciences Interface suite of laboratories in Tyndall are actively engaged with end users, industrial and academic partners, leveraging innovative ICT technologies to provide solutions for applications in healthcare, security, agrifood and environment.

-New opportunities in these application sectors are being advanced through the convergence of ICT research in photonics, electronics, advanced materials and smart systems, with collaborators engaged from clinical, biotechnology, bioengineering and pharmaceutical research including industry partners (i.e. large multinational and SME companies) in many cases.
+New opportunities in these application sectors are being advanced through the convergence of ICT research in photonics, electronics, advanced materials, smart systems, and AI, with collaborators engaged from clinical, biotechnology, bioengineering and pharmaceutical research including industry partners (i.e. large multinational and SME companies) in many cases.

 Contact enquiry (at) tyndall (dot) ie for all Business Development enquiries